rickballard/CoCache/docs/CoSuite/CoCivium/insights/epochs-regimes/20251014_232531/INDEX.md

 - Mirror ZIP: $mirrorZip
 - SHA256: $sha

-Promoted from advice-bombs ingestion and organized for CoCivium insights.
+Promoted from advice-bombs ingestion and organized for CoCivium™ insights.